Electric Distribution Rate Review

 What is the overall impact to my bill if the new rates are approved?

-The average residential customer would see an increase of about $10.71, or 9 percent, a month beginning in January 2018.
+The average residential customers would see an increase of about $8.50, or 7 percent, a month beginning in January 2018.

 Increases for customers may vary depending on customer location, rate and the amount of electricity used.